LewisT543/OpenWeatherAPI-TestingFramework/README.md

 - Fahrenheit

 #### E.g. isMaxTempGreaterThanZeroCelcius:
-- Checks whether the max temperature is greater than absolute zero.
+- Returns true if max temperature is greater than absolute zero.